 The chord symbols are for a potential duet partner.

-Melody and accompaniment, with a Western-sounding left hand pattern:
+Now below is melody and accompaniment, with a Western-sounding left hand pattern:

 These arrangements are based on one I remember playing from a John Schaum book as a child; "The Cowboy Book".